CENTER FOR BUSINESS DEVELOPMENT IN STILLWATER

 Growth potential: We are a springboard, not a landing place.
 We want to see you move on and succeed on your own.
 Because of this, we’ll be looking to see if your business has the potential to reach significant revenue levels.
 It should expect to have growth sufficient for it to graduate from the incubator in two to three years and continue growing after leaving.

-Liability insurance: A $1 million liability insurance policy with Meridian Technology Center listed as the insured will be required before move in.
+Liability insurance: A $1 million liability insurance policy with Meridian Technology Center listed as the insured will be required before move-in.
 It isn’t required for the initial application, though.

 Companies Not Eligible

-The following businesses are generally ineligible to become residential tenants but may be able to work with the Center as virtual tenants: restaurants, retail, resellers (unless there are significant consultant or training services), franchises, multi-level marketing, oil and gas exploration businesses, real estate management or investment, sales or branch offices, and personal service businesses – although consulting services specifically focused on technology including grant writers, website developers or CFO/COO consultants may be acceptable.
+The following businesses are generally ineligible to become residential tenants but may be able to work with the Center as virtual tenants: restaurants, retail, resellers (unless there is significant consultant or training services), franchises, multi-level marketing, oil and gas exploration businesses, real estate management or investment, sales or branch offices, and personal service businesses – although consulting services specifically focused on technology including grant writers, website developers or CFO/COO consultants may be acceptable.

 The state of Oklahoma provides special tax incentives for our residential tenants.
 Business and Entrepreneurial Services is an Oklahoma Department of Commerce-certified business incubator program, which qualifies residential clients in good standing in the incubator or approved graduates of the incubator for up to a ten-year state business income tax exemption.